addisalemseifu/react-bookstore/README.md

 # 📖  Bookstore website setup.<a name="about-project"></a>

-> This is the implimentation of Redux-toolkit in the Bookstore-With-React Project.
+> This is the implimentation of Redux-toolkit and Store setup in the Bookstore-With-React Project.

 ## 🛠 Built With <a name="built-with"></a>